udisks

 The automatic mounting of devices is easily achieved with udisks wrappers.
 See also List of applications/Utilities#Mount tools.

-Note: Desktop environments, such as GNOME and KDE may also provide a udisks wrapper.
+Note: Desktop environments, such as GNOME and Plasma may also provide a udisks wrapper.

 • bashmount — A bash script to mount and manage removable media as a regular user.